Self-referential instances of the dominating set problem are irreducible: Proof of Theorem

 We show that for any constant $0<c<1$, no subgraph of order at most $n^c$ suffices to decide whether $G$ contains a dominating set of size $k$.

 \textbf{Case 1: $G$ has a unique dominating set of size $k$.}

 Assume that $G\in\mathscr{G}$ contains a unique dominating set $S$ of size $k$.
-By Corollary~\ref{lem:solutionpair}, this occurs with probability at least $1/6$.
-Let $H$ be an arbitrary induced subgraph of $G$ on at most $n^c$ vertices, and let $V_G,V_H$ be the vertices in $G,H$ respectively.
+By Corollary~\ref{lem:solutionpair}, this occurs with probability at least $\delta(1-\delta)/(1+\delta)$.
+Let $H$ be an arbitrary induced subgraph of $G$ on at most $n^c$ vertices, and let $V_G,V_H$ be the vertex set of $G,H$ respectively.

 Then

 so with high probability the vertices of $S$ lie entirely outside $H$.

 We first show that with high probability there exists a vertex in $V_G\setminus(V_H\cup S)$ adjacent to exactly one vertex of $S$.
 For a vertex $v\notin S$, let